High-Order Schemes for Hyperbolic Conservation Laws Using Young Measures: Numerical Examples

 \subsubsection{Burgers Equation with Non-Atomic Support}

-In the last section, we consider an example taken from \cite{Tadmor_1Dburgers} (see also \cite{CHLZ25}), where the YM may have non-atomic support.
+In the last subsection, we consider an example taken from \cite{CHLZ25}, which is inspired by \cite{Tadmor_1Dburgers}, where the Young measure may have non-atomic support.
 We set the factor $\lambda_F$ in \eqref{linprog-c} to 0.05.
-By modifying the upper bound on the weights of the YM, we eliminate the atomic solution, compelling the linear programming solver to construct a different YM.
-This slight adjustment enables us to recover a solution that is consistent with the one presented in \cite{Tadmor_1Dburgers}.
+Its purpose is to demonstrate that, by imposing the upper bound with $\lambda_F<1$, the linear-programming reconstruction can produce a Young measure with distributed, non-atomic support rather than a purely atomic measure.